balthazar/react-native-zeroconf/README.md

 This fork includes bundled native code from [Discord's RxDNSSD fork](https://github.com/discord/RxDNSSD) with 16KB page size alignment support, required for Android 15+ devices (Google Play requirement starting November 1, 2025).

-The native DNS-SD implementation is built directly into this library, eliminating external AAR dependencies and ensuring only the properly-aligned embedded library (`libjdns_sd_embedded.so`) is included.
+The native DNS-SD implementation is built directly into this library with the embedded mDNSResponder (`Rx2DnssdEmbedded`), which:

+- Works reliably across **all Android versions** (5.0+)
+- Eliminates external AAR dependencies
+- Provides consistent behavior regardless of device manufacturer or Android variant
+- Does not depend on the system mDNS daemon (which doesn't exist on most devices)

 ### Install